jolyonb/olxcleaner/errors.md

 ## Information

 - `DuplicateHTMLName`: Two HTML tags point to the same HTML file (`filename` attribute).
 While this isn't obviously problematic, probably best not to do it.

+- `Obsolete`: The way this object has been set up is obsolete.

 ## Debug